420allday/SDS348_spring2020/README.md

 >   geom_point()
 > ```

 We don't know how to answer this question, because the code looks correct.
 However, we are missing information.
 What libraries did the student use?
+What is the error the student sees?
 If we copy and paste the code as given above into a new R session, without loading any libraries, it won't run.
 (Try this out!)
 So this is not a complete example.

 The complete example would look like this: